Deltares/Ribasim/coupling/delwaq/README.md

 If everything worked out, there's now a new netcdf output.
 We'll use this to update the Ribasim model.
 Run `parse_delwaq.py` again to update the Ribasim model with the new concentrations.

+## Notes
+I've tested this with a basic model, and the latest ribasim-nl (hws) model.
+In the latter I've set a (static) concentration on the Rijn and Maas FlowBoundaries, which will create individual tracers for these nodes (named FlowBoundary_#node_id).
+For the LevelBoundaries, I've set a concentration of 34 for all North Sea nodes, assuming Cl as substance.